Bernie Sanders drops out of Democratic race for US presidential nominee

 Move leaves Joe Biden the presumptive nominee against Donald Trump

-Bernie Sanders has dropped out of race.
-Photograph: Jason Connolly / AFP
+It is understood that conversations between the Biden and Sanders teams had been taking place in recent days.
+MrBiden is currently in his home in Delaware, with his campaign team running the presidential campaign remotely.
+Several states have suspended primary contests scheduled for this month.

+The Democratic National Committee has postponed its convention, where the party nominee is selected, from July to August.
+Mr Biden spoke by phone to President Trump on Monday about the coronavirus pandemic, the president confirmed earlier this week.
+The US election will take place on November 3rd.

-Bernie Sanders, the 78-year-old senator from Vermont who reshaped American politics with his youth-led movement for sweeping social change, has ended his campaign for the 2020 Democratic nomination.
+Mr Sanders reshaped American politics with his youth-led movement for sweeping social chang.

-His departure all but ensures the former vice-president Joe Biden will be the Democratic presidential nominee in an election against Donald Trump amid the rapidly escalating coronavirus crisis.

-After storming through the early primary voting states with strong performances in Iowa and New Hampshire and a dominating victory in Nevada in February, the political momentum turned inexorably against him as South Carolina revived Biden’s sputtering campaign.
-The state was the also the beginning of the end for Mr Sanders in 2016, during his first campaign for the nomination when he challenged Hillary Clinton.
-Though he fell short of the nomination, his insurgent candidacy reinvigorated the American left.

 For weeks, Mr Sanders resisted calls to leave the race despite falling almost hopelessly behind his rival as the pandemic forced the candidates to retreat from the campaign trail and governors to delay several key primary elections.
 Against the worsening economic and public health crises, Mr Sanders found a new urgency for his progressive agenda, the centerpiece of which is a single-payer proposal that would guarantee health coverage for every American.